In this article

 1: They do a lot of collaborations.

-It’s very much like musicians covering each other’s songs, promoting each other’s music, collaborating together.
-That’s a win-win: Their fans get excited to see what’s coming next, and the pie expands for everyone: designers, artists, models, photographers, fashionistas, bloggers, consumers.
+It's very much like musicians covering each other's songs, promoting each other's music, and collaborating together.
+That's a win-win: Their fans get excited to see what's coming next, and the pie expands for everyone: designers, artists, models, photographers, fashionistas, bloggers, and consumers.

 When enough people collaborate and cooperate, a scene emerges, and scenes inspire development.
 Scenes are the birthplaces of cool.
 A small group of highly committed individuals can create a movement that spills over across the rest of the market.
 It's easy to imagine that the combination of Black Milk + Solestruck might've been at the root of a broader movement that subsequently tipped and went mainstream.